 |Difficulty||Extreme.
 You need to be in a reasonable physical condition for this run.|

-Mt.
-Kenya National Park is a popular destination for hikers attracted to its snow capped peaks, beautiful lakes, and its unique flora.
+The Mt Kenya Run is held annually in Mt.
+Kenya National Park, a popular destination for hikers attracted to its snow capped peaks, beautiful lakes, and its unique flora.
 Climbing this mountain requires one to be in a reasonably good physical shape .
 The Nairobi Hash House Harriers, true to their character, took this adventure to the next level with the annual Mt Kenya Run, a trail race up the mountain in late August or early September.